Lawyer Explains Name Change After a Divorce in Illinois

 A consultation with the Chicago divorce attorneys at Nottage and Ward, LLP, will allow you to ask about your name change as well as all of the other facets of the divorce process in Illinois.
 With over 30 years of experience in family law, our team can guide you through even the most complex divorce case.
 Call Nottage and Ward, LLP, at (312) 332-2915 today to make an appointment for your consultation.

-A name change in Illinois is relatively uncomplicated compared to other legal processes.
+A name change in Chicago is relatively uncomplicated compared to other legal processes.
 The state requires that you have been a resident for at least six months and that you have not been convicted of a felony or a sex crime.
 As long as you meet these criteria, you can follow a few simple steps and find the closure that you need to move forward with your life.

 Forms: There are two forms needed to make a name change.
 The first is the petition, which is a formal request asking the court to change your name.
 The request must contain the reason for the name change, which would be your divorce.
 In addition, you must also provide proof that you meet the state residency requirement and that you are not a felon.
 The second form is called the Notice of Filing for Change of Name and this is a public notice: required by law.